refik-karic/ZSharp-Renderer/README.md

   - Assets are bundled together into a single binary blob
   - Currently supports OBJ, PNG, and MP3 with more in the future
 - MP3 audio
+- Continuous collision detection physics sytem
+  - Currently only supports Static vs Dynamic collisions
+  - Does not have a BSP/AABB tree partition yet, it currently just loops over all objects regardless of distance
 - Platform agnostic programmatic UI text

 ## Requirements to run